philgyford/samuelpepys-twitter/README.md

 You could run it in a local virtual environment.

+### Redis

+If you don't have Redis set up on your computer, you can run the Docker container using:

+    $ docker compose build
+    $ docker compose up

+If so, set the Redis URL config/.env variable to `redis://localhost:6666/0`.

+If you need to access Redis CLI in the Docker container:

+    $ docker exec -it poster_redis bash
+    # redis-cli

+Then you can see all the keys, and get a key's value like:

+    > keys *
+    > get [keyname]

+### Running the scripts

-Either instal python requirements using pip from the `requirements.txt` file, or using uv with `uv sync`.
+Either install Python requirements using pip from the `requirements.txt` file, or using uv with `uv sync`.

-If changing any requirements in `pyproject.toml`, then regenerate `requirements.txt` using `uv pip compile pyproject.toml -o requirements.txt`.

 Then set up either a `config.cfg` or `.env` file (see above).

-Then run the
+Then run the script:
-script:

     $ ./poster.py

 That will send a post if there is one with an appropriate date and time.

-Or you can use Docker, which includes a Redis database, and which will run the `clock.py` process to check for tweets/posts every minute.
-Install Docker, set up a `.env` file (see above), and then:

-    $ docker-compose build
+Or you could run the clock process which will check for new posts once per
+minute:

-    $ docker-compose up
+    $ ./clock.py

-If you need to access Redis CLI in its Docker container:

-    $ docker exec -it poster_redis bash
-    # redis-cli
+### Development

+If changing any requirements in `pyproject.toml`, then regenerate `requirements.txt` using `uv pip compile pyproject.toml -o requirements.txt`.

 ## Heroku setup